JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 ## Starting the project

-Create a new empty directory called `mongo-lab` for this lab.
+Create a new empty directory called `mongo-lab`.
 Inside the `mongo-lab` directory run `npm init` and feel free to skip through all the questions with the defaults.
 This will create a new `package.json` file for the project. `package.json` tells a reader about your project and defines dependencies your project has on other modules.
 Next, run `npm install --save mongodb`.
 This will download the `mongodb` module and save it to the `package.json` file we just created.

 This is the proper way to start all Node.js projects.
-If you're using source control, `package.json` should be added to it.
-Then, if someone were to clone your repository, they would simply run `npm install` and NPM would download all of the necessary files to develop and run your project.
+If you\'re using source control, `package.json` should be added to it.
+Then, if someone were to clone your repository, they would simply run `npm install` and NPM would download all of the necessary dependencies to develop and run your project.

-After all of that `package.json` should look sorta like this:
+After all of that `package.json` should look like this:

 {% highlight javascript %}
 {